-When that inevitable time comes, you’ll want to be in charge with how your estate is handled.
-For instance, you will want to make sure your possessions are received by the people and organizations you care the most for.
+When that inevitable time comes, you’ll want to take charge of how your estate is handled.
+You will want to make sure your possessions are received by the people and organizations you care the most for.
 In order to make sure your final wishes are seen through, it is necessary that you provide instructions stating exactly what is to be given and who will be the recipients.
 When done correctly and in good time, you will maximize your estate by minimizing taxes, legal fees, and court costs.

 What Is Estate Planning?

-Your estate plan should offer instructions that pass on your principles, as well as your possessions.
-Should you have instructions that are guided by your religion, education, or personal philosophy, you will want to include them.
+Your estate plan should offer instructions that pass on your possessions, as well as your principles.
+Should you have instructions that are guided by your religion, education, or personal philosophy, you will want to include them, too.

-Other items you might want to include would be how you’d like to be cared for should you become disabled, naming a guardian for any minor children, setting up a trust for future generations, insurance policies, preemptive payments towards any legal fees, and more.
-A proper estate planner, such as HeartStone Advisors, will offer you each and every scenario you could face and provide options.
+Other items you might want to include involve instructions for care should you become disabled, naming a guardian for any minor children, setting up a trust for future generations, insurance policies, preemptive payments towards any legal fees, and more.
+HeartStone Advisors will provide options and guidance for the many situations you may face in your later years.

 Why Is Estate Planning Important?

 Unfortunately, not enough people plan for the inevitable.
-As people, we tend to put off estate planning for several reasons, such as believing we don’t have enough money or thinking we have little value to leave behind to others.
-Sometimes, we just get busy, assume we have enough time to eventually get to it, or just don’t know how.
+As people, we tend to put off estate planning for several reasons – we believe we don’t have enough money, or we think we have little value to leave behind to others.
+Sometimes, we just get busy; other times we just don’t know how.
 Without finding the right resources to turn to, we end up leaving our loved ones to pick up the pieces.

 Even though you might not have a plan, you can believe that the state has one.
 And, odds are, you are not going to want it.
-Should you become disabled or deceased, unless you have documentation assigning how you want your life and your assets to be handled, the court, and not your family, can control how your means are controlled.
+Should you become disabled or deceased, unless you have documentation assigning how you want your life and assets to be handled, the court can take control.
 Once the state gets involved, the process to regain control by you or your family can be a long and expensive one.

 After you pass, your assets will be distributed along the lines of the probate laws that govern your state.
 Depending on the state, your spouse and children will each receive a share – and sometimes, just your spouse.
 If you have minor children with no appointed guardian, the court can even be in control of their inheritance.
 There is far too much at stake to not properly plan your estate.